jspacco/iclickerviewer/README.md

 * TODO: figure out how to use rails test
 * FIXME: disallow changing type when it is set to pair, or directly setting to pair
 * settings (hide/show spurious, etc)
-* TODO: quick previewer
+* TODO: store quick previewer choices across page reloads
-  * entry button
-  * currently select items should be hidden input parameters to the form?
-    * or some kind of #parameter?
 * TODO: Update the column tooltips for sessions
 * TODO: how does flash work in Rails?
 * TODO (longterm): Somehow link from CQ to slide, and from slide to CQ